 With traditional BI solutions, you’re forced to leave your workflow and switch between applications to find the key insights that you need.
 In contrast, embedded analytics is embedded into applications for a better analytics experience – it allows users to combine insights and action in a standalone application without interrupting their workflow.

 Why Should You Care About Embedded Analytics?

 ‘’87% of application providers say that embedded analytics is important to their users.’’ – Gartner

 A while back, businesses have been using BI tools to transform raw data into meaningful business insights.
 And while it was working well, the need for embedded analytics and the buzz around it continues to increase every year.
-That is because to be able to extract the real value of businesses data, users had to put their work on hold, so they could use different applications for data analysis.
-And that is why you should care about embedded analytics – brings the power of data to all users so that they can make quicker and data-driven decisions without interrupting their workflow.
+That is because to be able to extract the real value of businesses’ data users had to put their work on hold, so they could use different applications for data analysis.
+And that is why you should care about embedded analytics – it brings the power of data to all users so that they can make quicker and data-driven decisions without interrupting their workflow.

 What are the Benefits of Embedded Analytics?

 “The core advantage of data is that it tells you something about the world that you didn’t know before.” – Hilary Mason, data scientist and founder of Fast Forward Labs